kwgoodman/femto/README.rst

         sum02          0.48       0.71       1.05       1.33       0.77
         sum03          0.43       0.59       1.33       1.63       0.74

-Please help me avoid over optimizing for my particular operating system and CPU. `Let me know`_ the benchmark results on your system.
+Please help me avoid over optimizing for my particular operating system, CPU, and compiler. `Let me know`_ the benchmark results on your system.
 If you have ideas on how to speed up the `code`_ then `share`_ them.

 License
 =======